Life in time with the tides

 Lerwick, the port where your MSC cruise ship awaits your return, is very much the focus of Shetland’s commercial life.

-Behind the old harbour is the compact town centre, made up of one long main street, flagstone-clad Commercial Street, whose narrow, winding form, set back one block from the Esplanade, provides shelter from the elements even on the worst days.
-From here, narrow lanes, known as closses, rise westwards to the late Victorian new town.
-The northern end of Commercial Street is marked by the towering walls of Fort Charlotte, begun for Charles II in 1665, burnt down by the Dutch fleet in August 1673, and repaired and named in honour of George III’s queen in the 1780s.
+Behind the old harbor is the compact town centre, made up of one long main street, flagstone-clad Commercial Street, whose narrow, winding form, set back one block from the Esplanade, provides shelter from the elements even on the worst days.
+From here, narrow lanes, known as closes, rise westwards to the late Victorian new town.
+The northern end of Commercial Street is marked by the towering walls of Fort Charlotte, begun for Charles II in 1665, burnt down by the Dutch fleet in August 1673, and repaired and named in honor of George III’s queen in the 1780s.